dotnet/orleans/src/Documentation/grains/transactions.md

 ```

-For development purposes, if transaction specific storage is not available for the data store you need, an `IGrainStorage` implementation may be used instead.
+For development purposes, if transaction-specific storage is not available for the data store you need, an `IGrainStorage` implementation may be used instead.
-For any transactional state which does not have a store configured for it, transactions will attempt to fail over to grains storage using a bridge.
+For any transactional state that does not have a store configured for it, transactions will attempt to fail over to grain storage using a bridge.
-Accessing transactional state via a bridge to grains storage will be less efficient and is not a pattern we intend to support long term, hence the recommendation that this only be used for development purposes.
+Accessing transactional state via a bridge to grain storage will be less efficient and is not a pattern we intend to support long term, hence the recommendation that this only be used for development purposes.

 ## Programming Model

 ### Grain Interfaces

-For a grain to support transactions, transactional operations on a grain interface must be marked as being part of a transaction using the “Transaction” attribute.
+For a grain to support transactions, transactional methods on a grain interface must be marked as being part of a transaction using the “Transaction” attribute.
-The attribute needs indicate how the grain call behaves in a transactional environment.
-It indicates this via the transaction options below:
+The attribute needs indicate how the grain call behaves in a transactional environment via the transaction options below:

-- `TransactionOption.Create` - Call is transactional and will always create a new transaction context, even if called within an existing transaction context.
+- `TransactionOption.Create` - Call is transactional and will always create a new transaction context (i.e., it will start a new transaction), even if called within an existing transaction context.
-- `TransactionOption.Join` - Call logic is transactional but can only be called within the context of an existing transaction.
+- `TransactionOption.Join` - Call is transactional but can only be called within the context of an existing transaction.
 - `TransactionOption.CreateOrJoin` - Call is transactional.
 If called within the context of a transaction, it will use that context, else it will create a new context.
 - `TransactionOption.Suppress` - Call is not transactional but can be called from within a transaction.
 If called within the context of a transaction, the context will not be passed to the call.
 - `TransactionOption.Supported` - Call is not transactional but supports transactions.
 If called within the context of a transaction, the context will be passed to the call.
 - `TransactionOption.NotAllowed` - Call is not transactional and cannot be called from within a transaction.
 If called within the context of a transaction, it will throw a `NotSupportedException`.

 Calls can be marked as “Create”, meaning the call will always start its own transaction.
+For example, the Transfer operation in the ATM grain below will always start a new transaction which involves the two referenced accounts.

 ```csharp